DanielFDA/sei-project-2/README.md

 The first thing Max and I did was talk about all the possible ideas and what we wanted to build for this website, previous to sending us onto developing this project we were shown a few examples of other websites made by previous students and they gave us a general idea of what we could build, Max and I chose to make a guess the author quiz.

-Once we got hold of the API the first step was to get the data
+Once we got hold of the API the first step was to get the data.

 ```js
   React.useEffect(() => {